o3de/o3de.org/content/docs/user-guide/components/reference/physx/shape-collider.md

 ![A complex polygon prism can't be converted to convex geometry.](/images/user-guide/components/reference/physx/physx-shape-collider-polyprism.png)

 If the vertices are modified so that the polygon prism is no longer a simple polygon, it isn't possible to subdivide the polygon prism into convex pieces.
-In the example image above, the polygon prism is self-intersecting.
 If the polygon prism can't be subdivided into convex pieces, an error will display in the **O3DE Editor Console**, as shown in the following example.

 ![A complex polygon prism console error.](/images/user-guide/components/reference/physx/physx-shape-collider-error.png)